Joe Bellino (politician)

-Joseph N. Bellino Jr. is an American politician from Michigan.
+Joseph N. Bellino Jr. is an American politician and businessman from Michigan.
 Bellino is a Republican member of the Michigan Senate.

 Early life

 On June 10, 1958, Bellino was born in Monroe, Michigan.

 Education

 Bellino earned a degree from Monroe County Community College.

 Career

 Bellino was a businessman as an owner of Broadway Market.

 On November 8, 2016, Bellino won the election and became a Republican member of Michigan House of Representatives for District 17.
 Bellino defeated Bill LaVoy and Jeff Andring with 52.23% of the votes.
 On November 6, 2018, as an incumbent, Bellino won the election and continued serving District 17.
 Bellino defeated Michelle LaVoy.

 On November 8, 2022, Bellino was elected to the Michigan Senate, where he represents the 16th district.